A complete guide to scattering cremated remains

 Points to consider:

-- Generally, about a foot is deep enough to bury a biodegradable urn or disperse the ashes into.
+• Generally, about a foot is deep enough to bury a biodegradable urn or to disperse ashes.

-- If you wish to place a memorial marker, ensure it is suitable to the location.
+• If you wish to place a memorial marker, ensure it is suitable for the location.
 Rocks, pebbles, wood, or flowers would be acceptable in most natural landscapes.

 Raking the cremated remains into soil or sand:

 Raking of ashes is just that!
 Raking the scattered ashes into loose soil or sand.
-This exposes the ashes to the elements, so they break down much quicker and absorb into the ground.
+This exposes the ashes to the elements, so they break down more quickly and are absorbed into the ground.
 Organic cremated remains can be raked into topsoil in flower gardens or other natural locales.

 Points to consider: